HumanSignal/label-studio/docs/source/guide/frontend.md

 <div style="margin:auto; text-align:center;"><img src="/images/frontend/lsf-in-ls.jpg" style="opacity: 0.9"/></div>

 ## Installation
-There are two ways to install the LSF: via package manager or via Unpkg CDN.
+There are two ways to install the LSF as follows:

+1. Using the package manager
+2. Using the Unpkg CDN

 ### Using a package manager (recommended)
 You can either use `npm` or `yarn` to install the LSF.